-Neist Lighthouse is located on the east coast of the Isle of Skye and is famous for its stunning sunset backdrop.
+Neist Lighthouse is located on the west coast of the Isle of Skye and is famous for its stunning sunset backdrop.
 Of course, this is all weather dependent, but if you’ve still got time to chase the sunset and the weather is clear, then I recommend driving to Neist Lighthouse!

 On your way, there is a really nice little coffee shop called Cafe Lephin which served the best coffee I’ve ever had in Scotland!
 They have a nice cozy fire too and it’s a perfect place to grab a drink.

 When we visited the lighthouse, the weather was bloody terrible.

 The rain wouldn’t stop, the wind was howling and it was generally just a crap day.
 To walk to the actual lighthouse, you do have to do about a 20-30 minute walk, so when it’s super windy, it’s not entirely pleasant.

 WHERE TO STAY: After a busy day two on the Isle of Skye road trip, we can recommend using Park4Night for a variety of wild camping spots.

 We stayed just off the side of a road at a recycling point which was quiet and shielded from the wild wind.

 Okay, it’s the final day of our Isle of Skye road trip itinerary!
 And this day is going to be slightly easier, but includes one of the most famous Skye attractions.